 Under ARS 13-406, you can assert that you acted in defense of another person when that person is being attacked or threatened with force by someone else, and you intervene.

-This defense is similar to self-defense since the threat to the other person must be immediate, and the force you use to protect him or her must be proportionate.
+This defense is similar to self-defense since the threat to the other person must be immediate, and the force you use to protect him or she must be proportionate.
 In general, you can only assert the defense of others if the other person would have been allowed to use self-defense to defend himself or herself.

-For example, if you see a man hitting a woman on a sidewalk, you could claim defense of others if you struck the man to defend the woman.
-By contrast, if you learn that your daughter was the victim of domestic violence by her ex-boyfriend, you cannot claim defense of others if you later find and kill her abuser since she was not in immediate danger of harm from him.
+For example, if you see a man hitting a woman on a sidewalk, you could claim the defense of others if you struck the man to defend the woman.
+By contrast, if you learn that your daughter was the victim of domestic violence by her ex-boyfriend, you cannot claim the defense of others if you later find and kill her abuser since she was not in immediate danger of harm from him.

-Justification Defense #3: Necessity defense
+Justification Defense #3: Necessity Defense

-Under the statute ARS 13-417, Arizona recognizes you can claim necessity defense if your actions in committing a criminal offense were necessary to prevent greater harm from happening.
+Under the statute ARS 13-417, Arizona recognizes you can claim necessity defense if your actions in committing a criminal offense were necessary to prevent a greater harm from happening.

 You can assert this defense if you reasonably believed committing the act was necessary to prevent immediate harm, and the need to prevent the harm outweighs the harm you caused by breaking the law.
 There also must not have been an adequate alternative available to you other than committing the offense.